 Many people labour under the assumption that pop culture is trivial and useless while only 'high' art can grant us genuine and eternal knowledge about the world.
-Given that we have a finite time on this planet, we are all permitted to enjoy pop culture up to a certain point, but we should always minimise our interaction with it, and consume more moral and intellectual instruction wherever possible.
+Given that we have a finite time on this planet, we are permitted to enjoy pop culture up to a certain point, but we should always minimise our interaction with it and consume more moral and intellectual instruction wherever possible.

 Take, for example, the recent trend for 'millennial pink'.
-With its empty consumerism, faux nostalgia, reductive generational stereotyping, objectively ugly æsthetics and tedious misogyny (photographed with Rose Gold iPhones), the very combination appears to have been deliberately designed to annoy me, curiously providing circumstantial evidence in favour of intelligent design.
+With its empty consumerism, faux nostalgia, reductive generational stereotyping, objectively ugly æsthetics and tedious misogyny (photographed using 'Rose Gold' iPhones), the combination appears to have been deliberately designed to annoy me, and therefore curiously providing circumstantial evidence in favour of intelligent design.
 But if I were to immediately dismiss millennial pink and any of the other countless cultural trends I dislike simply because I find them disagreeable, I would be willingly keeping myself blind to their underlying ideology, their significance and their effect on society at large.
-If I had any ethical or political reservations I might choose not to engage with them economically or to avoid advertising them to others, but that is a different question altogether.
+Sure, if I possessed ethical or political reservations, I might choose not to engage with something economically or to not advertise it to others, but that is a different question altogether.

 Anyway, that's a very long way of justifying why I plan to re-watch TNG.